-People who suffer from back pain can reap enormous rewards from quitting smoking.
-However, quitting is easier said than done; every year, 46% of smokers attempt to quit, with as few as 10% achieving short term success.
+People who experience back pain can reap enormous rewards from quitting smoking.
+However, quitting is easier said than done.
+Every year, 46 percent of smokers attempt to quit, with as few as 10 percent achieving short-term success.
 The long-term success rate is even lower.
 To help combat these long odds, pharmaceutical companies have developed a number of smoking cessation medications.

 Be sure to check with your medical provider to see if any of these options may be right for your lifestyle.